How To Get A Job Here

 - We’re always hiring

-- Show us something
+- We want you to show us something

-You’d think it’s common sense, but it’s amazing how many times we get only vague resumes and cover letters, github links with no code that actually shows your skills, or links to websites you might have helped make but with no description of the work you actually did.
+You’d think it’s common sense, but it’s amazing how many times we get only vague resumes and cover letters, GitHub links with no code that actually shows your skills, or links to websites you might have helped make but with no description of the work you actually did.
 Frankly, normal wastes a lot of our time.
 We’re always interested in hiring new talent, but the ball is in your court to show us something relevant to why we should hire you.

 - We want to talk to you

-- Equal playing field
+- We strive for an equal playing field

-From the highest C level executive to entry level anything, it all starts at the same place.
+From the highest C-level executive to entry-level anything, it all starts at the same place.
 If you’re going to be a Senior Software Engineer, our President of Marketing, or our new President of Engineering, your path goes through the very people you may have to manage.
 We treat everyone with dignity and respect.

 Two Barrels embraces diversity and equal opportunity.
 We are committed to eliminating barriers in the workplace and building a team that represents a variety of backgrounds, perspectives and skills, and where everyone is comfortable and feels valued.
 We believe that the more inclusive we are, the better our work will be.

-Our Recruiting Process:
+Our Recruiting Process